dcdpr/did-btc1/chapters/CRUD-Operations.md

        run the [Confirm Duplicate Update] Algorithm passing in `update`, `updateHashHistory`, and `contemporaryHash`.
     1. If `update.targetVersionId` equals `currentVersionId + 1`:
-        1. Check that `update.sourceHash` equals `contemporaryHash`, else MUST raise `latePublishing` error.
+        1. Check that the base58 decoding of `update.sourceHash` equals `contemporaryHash`, else MUST raise `latePublishing` error.
         1. Set `contemporaryDIDDocument` to the result of calling [Apply DID Update] algorithm passing in `contemporaryDIDDocument`, `update`.